 I only used enough pure pumpkin to carefully balance all the flavors in the cookies and enough pumpkin pie spice to give them a warm spice flavor, not over-powering.
 These are small cookies, so you can eat two of these cuties and not feel overly guilty.

-Enjoy them with your favorite coffee, espresso or glass of milk and they will satisfy any cookie cravings you may have during the day.
+Enjoy these pumpkin filled cookies with your favorite coffee, espresso or glass of milk and they will satisfy any cookie cravings you may have during the day.
 We promise.

 I also have to tell you about these amazing silicone cookware mats that I have been using and how much I absolutely LOVE them!
-If you’re interested in them, I’ve added a link where you can find these silicone mats.
+If you’re interested in them, just click onto the link for these non-stick silicone mats.

 I have to tell you they are a great little find!
 They are completely oven safe non-stick rubber mats that you place over your baking sheets when baking and can be reused a hundred times.
 Then wipe them clean, making them ideal for easy cleanup!